jackokring/agon-vdp/STATUS.md

 The code is well structured, which is good.
 There is some minor initial confusion.

  * `FX` for doing things MOS side.
 Pun not intended.
 Best left alone for now.
+  * Many of these "settings" have architecture specifics.
  * `VDU` basically a character echo with control sequences running on the VDP.
-  * 0, 1, 2, 3, 6 and 27 `VDU` initial control codes have no implemented meaning.
+  * 0, 1, 2, 3, 6 and 27
+  * Some `VDU` initial control codes have no implemented meaning.
+   * 0 nothing.
+   * 1 send to printer only.
+   * 2 print on.
+   * 3 print off.
+   * 6 enable screen.
+   * 27 send next literal less than 32 to screen.
+Seems ripe for values greater than 32?
-  * 23 is heavily overloaded on the following byte values below 32.
+  * 23 is heavily overloaded on the following byte values below 32 as they have no UDG.
    * 0, 1, 7, 16, 27 and 28 are used when following a code 23.